FinalsClub/djKarma/README.md

 ----------

 1. checkout the git repository, we use `/var/www/djKarma` and will refer to this as the root of the repo
-2. install requirements with `sudo pip install -r requirements.txt`
+2. install requirements with `sudo pip install -r requirements/common.txt`
 3. Create the database if a new deployment with `./manage.py syncdb` If this is not a new deployment, see the section below on database migrations.
 NOTE: You can't create a superuser BEFORE loading the fixtures.
 4. Use south to migrate `djcelery` and `kombu.transport.django`:
     ./manage.py migrate djcelery